khoj-ai/khoj/docs/README.md

 Welcome to the Khoj Docs!
 This is the best place to get setup and explore Khoj's features.

 - Khoj is an open source, personal AI
-- You can [chat](./chat.md) with it about anything.
+- You can [chat](chat.md) with it about anything.
 When relevant, it'll use any notes or documents you shared with it to respond
-- Use natural language to quickly [find](./search.md) relevant notes and documents
+- Quickly [find](search.md) relevant notes and documents using natural language
-- Access it from your [Emacs](./emacs.md), [Obsidian](./obsidian.md), [Web browser](./web.md) or the [Khoj Desktop app](https://khoj.dev/downloads)
-- It understands pdf, plaintext, markdown, org-mode files, [notion pages](./notion_integration.md) and [github repositories](./github_integration.md)
+- It understands pdf, plaintext, markdown, org-mode files, [notion pages](notion_integration.md) and [github repositories](github_integration.md)
+- Access it from your [Emacs](emacs.md), [Obsidian](obsidian.md), [Web browser](web.md) or the [Khoj Desktop app](desktop.md)
-- You can self-host and run Khoj on your consumer hardware or private cloud
+- You can self-host Khoj on your consumer hardware or share it with your family, friends or team from your private cloud
-- It supports multiple users.
-If you want, you can self-host, a shared assistance server for your family, friends, or team

 ## Quickstart
 - [Try Khoj Cloud](https://app.khoj.dev) to get started quickly